arcusmaximus/SottrModTools/README.md

-# SOTTR Mod Tools
+# TR Reboot Mod Tools

-This repository contains modding tools for Shadow of the Tomb Raider.
+This repository contains modding tools for the Tomb Raider Reboot games: Tomb Raider (2013), Rise of the Romb Raider, and Shadow of the Tomb Raider.

 [Download from NexusMods](https://www.nexusmods.com/shadowofthetombraider/mods/185?tab=files)